-15 credits or more/semester: Full Time Then a percentage decrease by number of credits until 3 credits/ semester: 1/5 Time
+12 credits or more/semester: Full Time9-11 credits/semester: 3/4 Time6-8 credits/semester: 1/2 Time1-5 credits/semester: less than 1/2 Time

 Students are not required to take a minimum number of credits each semester.
 However, to make progress toward the completion of a 60-credit associate degree or diploma within a two-year time frame, students must complete an average of 15 credits each semester.
-Students planning to take more than 18 credits in fall, spring, or summer semester must obtain approval from the Director of Student Success and/or the Registrar.
+Students planning to take more than 18 credits in fall, spring, or summer semester must obtain approval from the Dean of Student Success and/or the Registrar.